valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/contract-validation.md

 On start up the module will validate that the structure of the `ViewModel` matches the FormDefinition structure of the form.
 This is also done for the submission structure of the form.
 If not an error message will be printed in the logs.

-NOTE: The View Model is used for start-form and user-task forms scenarios.
+> The View Model is used for start-form and user-task forms scenarios.
 When CamundaTask is not null the form is a user-task form, otherwise it is a start-form.

 ## ViewModel example:
 ```kotlin